 It was a simple earring made from a black stone attached to a gold thread.
 Theo slipped on a pair of leather gloves before picking up the earring.

-He wasn’t sure what it did, but Dullahan had ordered him not to touch it.
+He wasn’t sure what the earring might be enchanted with, but Dullahan had ordered him not to directly touch it.
 Moving quickly, Theo slipped the earring into a linen pouch before tucking it away with the pilfered gold.

 Theo then rushed out the treasury and up the stairs.
 Despite his notoriety as one of the worst men in the continent, not that many people recognized his face.

 There was, however, a woman at the party who would recognize him.
 Her name was Marie Audie, and she was one of the best magic users in the continent.

 She had also saved Theo’s life in the past and felt particularly responsible for her mistake.
 She would undoubtedly chase after Theo if she saw him.

 Somebody bumped into Theo as he entered the ballroom, but he didn’t pay any mind to their apology.
 He was too busy scanning the crowd for Marie.

 She was across the room at a table piled high with desserts.
 Her brown curls bobbed up and down as she laughed at whatever the person speaking to her was saying.

 Theo pushed his way through the crowd until he got to Marie.
 Then, he “accidentally” tripped in front of her.
 Marie reached down to help him up.

 “You-” Marie froze as she realized who she was talking to.